 With his work world on track, Rob decided to make a major personal move… literally.
 As he was meshing his business and creative talents by working with companies and real estate professionals on their media, marketing, and branding efforts, he decided to dedicate more effort and time to his real estate and lifestyle brand.
 The plan was to launch his company in what had long been his second home, the scenic 30A corridor of Northwest Florida.
 He always knew he would eventually retire there but ultimately decided why wait another 20 years to make it happen!

 And that plan is now reality.
 Rob and his son Evan have made a home in paradise.
-They settled in Santa Rosa Beach, Florida, within walking distance from the sugar white beaches and emerald waters of the Gulf of Mexico.
+They settled in beautiful Naples, Florida, within walking distance from the sugar white beaches and emerald waters of the Gulf of Mexico.
 His company, Youngblood Life and Style, started to expand with a growing presence in both the local and national media markets and in the local luxury real estate market as well.
-Rob recently partnered with The Premier Property Group, the leading luxury real estate company in Northwest Florida and PPG gives him the final piece of his business puzzle, the perfect place from which to serve clients with their home, life and style goals while still growing his lifestyle brand.
+Rob recently partnered with John R. Wood Properties, the leading luxury real estate company in Southwest Florida and JRW gives him the final piece of his business puzzle, the perfect place from which to serve clients with their home, life, and style goals while still growing his lifestyle brand.

 Rob also continues to build on his successful work as a keynote speaker.
 His passionate, engaging, funny, and inspiring storytelling style has captivated audiences at many major companies and venues including The Hershey Corporation, the Indianapolis Motor Speedway, Paramount’s Kings Island Amusement Park, Southern Land Company, MGM Resorts, and The South Carolina Aquarium just to name a few.